Volcanism of Canada: Recent activity

 Tseax Cone, a young cinder cone at the southernmost end of the Northern Cordilleran Volcanic Province, was the source for a major basalt lava flow eruption around the years 1750 and 1775 that travelled into the Tseax River, damming it and forming Lava Lake.
 The lava flow subsequently travelled 11 km north to the Nass River, where it filled the flat valley floor for an additional 10 km, making the entire lava flow 22.5 km long.
 Native legends from Nisga'a people in the area tell of a prolonged period of disruption by the volcano, including the destruction of two Nisga'a villages known as Lax Ksiluux and Wii Lax K'abit.
 Nisga'a people dug pits for shelter but at least 2,000 Nisga'a people were killed due to volcanic gases and poisonous smoke (most likely carbon dioxide).
 This is Canada's worst known geophysical disaster.
 It is the only eruption in Canada for which legends of First Nations people have been proven true.
-As of 1993, the Tseax Cone quietly rests in Nisga'a Memorial Lava Beds Provincial Park.
+As of 1993, the Tseax Cone quietly rests in Nisga'a Memorial Lava Bed Provincial Park.

 An eruption was reported by placer miners on November 8, 1898 in the Atlin Volcanic Field of the Northern Cordilleran Volcanic Province adjacent to Ruby Mountain volcano 80 km south of Gladys Lake when volcanic ash was said to be falling for many days.
 During the eruption the adjacent placer miners were able to work at nights due to incandescent glow from the eruption.
 A news report published on December 1, 1898 by the American newspaper publisher The New York Times stated: Kinslee and T. P. James, Denver mining men who with Col. Hughes of Rossland have just returned from Alaska, report that a volcano is in active eruption about fifty miles from Atlin City.
 No name has yet been given to the volcano, but the officials of Atlin are preparing for a trip of inspection and will christen it.
 It is said to be the second in a string of four mountains lying fifty miles due south of Lake Gladys, all of which are more than 1,400 feet high.
 In 1898 the Atlin area was in dispute with the Alaska-British Columbia boundary, leading American news broadcasters stating the Atlin area was in Alaska rather than in northwestern British Columbia.
 This Alaska-British Columbia boundary dispute was eventually resolved by arbitration in 1903 and no evidence for the 1898 eruption has been found, leading researchers to speculate about the eruption and report it as uncertain.